gowthamrajdev/freshworks-assignment/README.md

     Ex: https://gowthamrajrajendran.freshdesk.com/a/apps/indev-freshworksassignment?dev=true

+### Importanct Note
+  1. Backend APIs are serving from AWS EC2 inctance,to setup backend in the local please follow the steps from `https://github.com/gowthamrajdev/fw-backend-assignment-/blob/main/README.md`

+  2. Please update the `AWS_DOMAIN` URL to point `http://localhost:3001` from the `order-details.js`.

 ## Customer orders App

 This app displays the customer details and order details in the customer orders details page.